AliMohaamed/interactive-form-validation/README.md

 - Edge (latest)
 - Opera (latest)

-## 📝 License

-This project is licensed by Ali Mohamed
+This project by Ali Mohamed

 ## 🤝 Contributing